Social Contracts must be corrected

 The GDP says your politicians are competent and managing your best interests.
 If I was an incompetent politician, I would want to report with GDP as well.

 When we don’t know what to stand for, we’ll fall for anything…

-Economies are large remember; Canada’s export is $510 billion dollars a year which means that they lose a staggering $4.2 billion dollars a day – every day that they ignore the problem of their crumbling social contract.
-The U.S. loses $37 billion daily; the U.K. $7.6 billion daily, and France losses $7.5 billion.
+Economies are large, so mistakes are large and expensive also.
+Canada’s export is $510 billion dollars a year which means that they lose a staggering $4.2 billion dollars a day – every day that they ignore the problem of their crumbling social contract.
+The U.S. loses $30 billion daily; the U.K. $7.6 billion daily, and France losses $7.5 billion.

+This is why ACT Parties and CSQ Certifications are important now as well.
 Do you think $13 trillion would afford the cost of a social contract in the U.S.?
 Studies show we earn $4 for every $1 invested in Social Contract; and this also means we lose $4 for every $1 that we don’t invest.

 The Gross National Product “does not allow for the health of our children, the quality of their education or the joy of their play.
 It does not include the beauty of our poetry or the strength of our marriages, the intelligence of our public debate or the integrity of our public officials… It measures neither our wit nor our courage, neither our wisdom nor our learning, neither our compassion nor our devotion to our country.
 It measures everything, in short, except that which makes life worthwhile”